 Fried chicken is a comfort food enjoyed all over the world, but the secret is slowly coming out that Koreans have become the undisputed masters of this delicacy.
 While a relatively modern addition to Korean cuisine, the Koreans have taken it to their hearts.
 Korean fried chicken differs from typical fried chicken because it is fried twice resulting in the skin becoming crunchier and less greasy.
 It is popular for friends and work colleagues to meet for fried chicken and beer and has even resulted in the creation of a new portmanteau word in the South Korean vocabulary: chimaek – Chi for Chicken and Maek for Maekju, Korean for beer.

+We hope you find this guide useful when deciding what food to try in South Korea.
 The above is just the tip of the iceberg for some of the delicious dishes that make up Korean cuisine.
 Our Highlights of South Korea tour provides a comprehensive introduction to this fascinating country.
 For those with an interest in discovering more about Korea’s food scene our Taste of South Korea itinerary is a great place to start.